ucla/ucla-wp-components-lib/src/docs/04-colors/01-index.md

 `$grey-80` | #333 | ![#333](https://via.placeholder.com/15/333/000000?text=+)
 `$black` | #000000 | ![#000000](https://via.placeholder.com/15/000000/000000?text=+)

-### Interactive Colors
+### Interactive Colors - Light Background

-Interactive colors are used for links and buttons.
+These colors are used for interactive states of buttons, links and other interactive elements.

 Variable | Hex | Sample
 ------------ | ------------- | -------------